-A pat on the back, a meaningful thank you or just a little effort around the house or with the kids can go a long way in dealing with intimacy issues within a marriage.
+A pat on the back, a meaningful thank you, or just a little effort around the house or with the kids can go a long way in dealing with intimacy issues within a marriage.

 One major issue for so many married couples is that their biggest complaint is infrequent sexual connections, mostly due to lack of intimacy– Dr. Fisher, a certified sexuality counselor.

 You need to keep the fire burning when it comes to bedroom matters.
 Physical intimacy in marriage is important as it spills over the other areas of your life in a healthy way.
-Sex is the only unique thing that differentiates your relationship to your better half from other relations so give attention to it and it will reward your marriage.
+Sex is the only unique thing that differentiates your relationship with your better half from other relations so give attention to it and it will reward your marriage.